Zhang Yufeng

-Zhang Yufeng (张玉凤 (zhāng yùfèng); born 9 January 1945) is a Chinese former political figure, who was the private secretary of Chairman of the Chinese Communist Party Mao Zedong.
-She lived at his side from 1970, and carried the title of private secretary until the last years of Mao's life.
+Zhang Yufeng (张玉凤 (zhāng yùfèng); born 9 January 1945) is a Chinese former political figure, who was the private secretary of the Chairman of the Chinese Communist Party Mao Zedong.
+She lived at his side from 1962, and carried the title of private secretary until the last years of Mao's life.

 Early life

 Zhang was born on 9 January 1945 into a poor family in Manchukuo.
 Her father was a trader, according to other sources, a railway employee.
 The family consisted of eight children, and Zhang was the fourth among them.
 She graduated from primary school after six grades.
 At the age of 14, she began working as a conductor on the Mudanjiang-Beijing railway.
 In 1963, she was assigned as a conductor on Mao Zedong's personal train.

 Personal secretary of Mao Zedong

 According to Russian sinologist Alexander Pantsov, Mao's acquaintance with Zhang happened at the end of 1962:

 Naive and shy, like many young Chinese women, she at the same time had a very strong character, was quick-witted and sharp-tongued.
 And most importantly - amazingly beautiful!

 Zhang Yufeng was introduced to Mao by his personal bodyguard Wang Dongxing.
 After the first meeting, Wang asked Mao if he wanted Zhang to serve in his compartment.
 Mao agreed and after that, their rapprochement took place very quickly.
 Zhang Yufeng accompanied Mao on his travels around the country, and soon she became his trusted secretary and, as reported by many Western and Chinese media, began to play the role of his main companion.

 At the height of the Cultural Revolution in the mid-1960s, Mao spent his free time surrounded by numerous seventeen and eighteen-year-old girls from time to time, but always spent most of his time with Zhang Yufeng.
 According to the French sinologist Alain Roux, until 1970, Mao had suspicions of Zhang, as he learned that her real father was supposedly a Japanese dentist and not a Chinese railway worker, and assumed that she could turn out to be a Japanese spy.
 But in 1970, she was appointed as Mao's secretary of household affairs.
 From that moment on, she constantly accompanied Mao.

-Due to her position, she was able to comfortably house her parents at an apartment in Beijing.
+Due to her position, she was able to comfortably house her parents in an apartment in Beijing.

 Zhang supported Mao Zedong during his historical meeting with U.S. President Richard Nixon.
 By 1973, Zhang Yufeng had become the main go-between Mao and the rest of the world.
 Even Mao's wife, Jiang Qing, could not visit her husband without Zhang's permission.
-There was an instance when Zhang did not let Premier of China Zhou Enlai see Mao.
+There was an instance when Zhang did not let the Premier of China Zhou Enlai see Mao.